 The nerdy, the promiscuous and the kid

 Season 8 marked Sheen’s final appearance on the show.
 Charlie Harper was shown to have been left heartbroken after his fiancé broke off their engagement.
-He headed to Paris with a former stalker, Rose.
+He headed to Paris with a former stalker Rose.
 After laying Sheen off due to his string of derogatory interviews, the makers hurriedly started looking for an actor to replace him and zeroed in on Ashton Kutcher.
 Kutcher managed to hold the fort down and contributed majorly to the success of the subsequent four seasons, though the absence of Charlie Sheen in ‘Two and a Half Men’ was felt strongly by the viewers.

 Season 9 opened with the premise that Charlie had died after having been pushed by Rose in front of a train for cheating on her.
 In the final season, it was revealed that he was still alive and was ultimately killed off in the finale episode of season 12.